ballesterosbr/consensys_devprogram_project/README.md

 - Because the best test is to watch if the DApp shows the Gas price and the ETHUSD price.
 Create a test file it would be the same.

 ### Why you create this if uPort exists?
-- Because it could be possible to have differente schemes of Digital Identity in the same Blockchain ecosystem.
+- Because it could be possible to have different schemes of Digital Identity in the same Blockchain ecosystem.

 ### This is not a Self-Sovereign Identity project.
 - No, this project gets the concept of self-sovereign identity to apply it to a Digital Identity Model.
 Think that this is just a project defining a model.